SachsKaylee/you-have-been-warned/README.md

     How to get a token? [https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)

-2. Open a terminal and enter `npm run start`.
+2. Open a terminal and enter `npm i` followed by `npm run start`.
 A browser window with further instructions will now open.